In the coming days, the water is the most valuable liquid on the earth.

 So, the purpose of aeration is to reduce the amount of organic matter and the number of disease-causing microorganisms present in the sludge.

-Aeration is the improvement of the physical and chemical characteristics of sludge for other purification process or disposal or waters for public supply.
+Aeration is the improvement of the physical and chemical characteristics of sludge for other purification processes or disposal of waters for public supply.

 Primarily, this improvement involves the reduction of objectionable odors of sludge.